BandwidthOnDemand/nsi-dds/README.md

   * repository - The local directory where documents added to the local DDS are stored.
 This is different from the cache directory in that the cache directory mirrors the state of the DDS document space, while the repository only holds those documents mastered ("owned") by this DDS server instance.

-  * auditInterval - [No longer used, see beans.xml] The interval (in seconds) the DDS will audit all peer DDS servers, Gof3 NSA and topology documents, or A-GOLE topology.

   * expiryInterval - The number of seconds the DDS will maintain a document after the document's lifetime has been reached.

-  * actorPool - [No longer used, see beans.xml] The number of actors to instantiate per discovery type (DDS, Gof3, A-GOLE).

   * baseURL - The base URL of the local DDS service that will be used when registering with peer DDS services.
 Is only needed if a peerURL type of "application/vnd.ogf.nsi.dds.v1+xml" is configured.